Israr Ahmed: Non-violence

-According to the website of Israr Ahmad's organization, Tanzeem-e-Islam (as of 2017):
+According to the website of Dr. Israr Ahmad's organization, Tanzeem-e-Islam (as of 2017):

 "We believe that an Islamic state can be established in Pakistan by means of a popular non-violent movement ... a coup d'etat can never produce a stable and positive change as it does not involve changing the beliefs and thoughts of the people."

 However, critic Farhan Zahid notes that "a number" of the members of Tanzeem-e-Islam "have reportedly been arrested in connection with IS' Khurasan province and accused by the authorities of involvement in terrorist financing", and that "speeches" by Israr "still circulate online among jihadists, raising concerns that the group provides an entryway to Islamist extremism."

 Anti-Shi'i views

-Scholar Vali Nasr argues that in the 1980s Israr Ahmad became part of Saudi Arabia's anti-Shiite campaign, particularly his "popular Friday sermons in Bagh-i Jinnah park in Lahore".
+Scholar Vali Nasr argues that in the 1980s Dr. Israr Ahmad became part of Saudi Arabia's anti-Shiite campaign, particularly his "popular Friday sermons in Bagh-i Jinnah park in Lahore".
 The campaign evolved from attacking Khomeini and his theories, to moving Shi'ism "outside the pale" of Islam, to transforming "doctrinal and theological disputes into communal ones."
 This campaign eventually led to violence.
 As many as 4,000 people are estimated to have been killed by Shia-Sunni sectarian attacks in Pakistan between 1987 and 2007.

 Role of women

-In 1982 Israr Ahmad presented his view that women should 'be barred from all professions except medicine and teaching".
+In 1982 Dr. Israr Ahmad presented his view that women should 'be barred from all professions except medicine and teaching".

 Cricket

-In a conversation with then-president Zia-ul Haq, Israr Ahmad urged that the game of cricket be banned.
+In a conversation with then-president Zia-ul Haq, Dr. Israr Ahmad urged that the game of cricket be banned.

-In some of his appearances before a TV studio audience, Israr Ahmad complained:
+In some of his appearances before a TV studio audience, Dr. Israr Ahmad complained:

 "Cricket is making Pakistanis ignore their religious obligations, ...
 I am convinced that cricket matches should not be shown on TV."

-Israr Ahmad also maintained that only men should be allowed to watch cricket matches.
+Dr. Israr Ahmad also maintained that only men should be allowed to watch cricket matches.
 He later complained that bowlers were rubbing the cricket ball suggestively on their bodies.

 Views on Jews

-Israr Ahmad often mentioned about how "Jews and Israel" were attempting "to destabilize Pakistani society".
+Dr. Israr Ahmad often mentioned about how "Jews and Israel" were attempting "to destabilize Pakistani society".
 He would include comments on the "Jew World Order", descriptions of "Jews as 'cursed people' or 'cursed race' who actually conspired against Muslims for centuries", and were 'followers of Satan, bent on destroying Islam'.